 Professional Development for CommonLit 360

 Each of the modules that our team is offering is designed to be bite-sized, practical, and include clear takeaways for educators.
-Some of the modules are designed to help instructional leaders understand the design principles of the curriculum, while the majority of the trainings hone in on critical instructional moves and strategies.
+Some of the modules are designed to help instructional leaders understand the design principles of the ELA curriculum, while the majority of the trainings hone in on critical instructional moves and strategies for struggling readers.

 The trainings are also flexibly designed to fit into any professional development plan; they can be facilitated by an instructional leader or completed independently by teachers who are looking to develop their skills.